 To facilitate the application process, it is helpful if students send a copy of their SAT or ACT score report along with their application.

 The TOEFL, IELTS or other recognized test of English language ability is required for students whose native language is not English.
 However, if the student has been studying in an English speaking environment for at least 3 years, the requirement for the TOEFL is waived.
+If you are a student who is eligible to have your TOEFL requirement waived, please inform the Office of Admission at:

 The Certification of Finances Form should be submitted for applicants who will not be requesting financial aid.